'Sprawling' winter storm slams upper Midwest and Plains, canceling hundreds of flights as it heads East

 A “sprawling” winter snowstorm that slammed the West Coast earlier this week is producing blizzard conditions through much of the Plains as it travels East this weekend, having already canceled nearly 690 flights at one of the nation’s busiest airports, stranding drivers alongside major highways and even triggering an avalanche at a California ski resort, killing one.

-The National Weather Service issued winter weather advisories for much of the Midwest and upper Mississippi Valley into the Great Lakes ON Saturday morning as a “sprawling winter storm” is expected to bring heavy snow and wind gusts of over 50 mph to the region, creating “life-threatening travel conditions” throughout the weekend.
+The National Weather Service issued winter weather advisories for much of the Midwest and upper Mississippi Valley into the Great Lakes Saturday morning as a “sprawling winter storm” is expected to bring heavy snow and wind gusts of over 50 mph to the region, creating “life-threatening travel conditions” throughout the weekend.

 YOSEMITE NATIONAL PARK SEES 170 PEOPLE FALL ILL WITH GASTROINTESTINAL ISSUES ‘CONSISTENT WITH NOROVIRUS,’ 2 CASES CONFIRMED